aott33/boss-machine/README.md

 ## Implementation Details

-To complete the project, you will need to complete code in a few sections of the project.
-Generally, you will not have to touch anything inside the **browser**, **public**, or **node_modules** folders unless you know some React and HTML/CSS and want to customize the look of the Boss Machine.
-Before doing any of that, however, let's focus on getting the API server up and running:
+- To complete the project, you will need to complete code in a few sections of the project
+- Generally, you will not have to touch anything inside the **browser**, **public**, or **node_modules** folders unless you know some React and HTML/CSS and want to customize the look of the Boss Machine
+- Before doing any of that, however, let's focus on getting the API server up and running:

 ### Server Boilerplate